githarsh7/githarsh7/README.md

 <div align="center">

-> CODE IS NOT JUST ABOUT FUNCTIONALITY — IT IS ABOUT BUILDING SYSTEMS THAT SCALE, PERFORM, AND CREATE VALUE.
+CODE IS NOT JUST ABOUT FUNCTIONALITY — IT IS ABOUT BUILDING SYSTEMS THAT SCALE, PERFORM, AND CREATE VALUE.

 </div>

 <div align="center">

 ## CODE • BUILD • SCALE • REPEAT
+## MADE WITH LOVE 🤎👍🏽 BY HARSHAA SG

 </div>